What is a Creditor’s Voluntary Liquidation?

 The Liquidator’s tasks (1 to 3 months)

-The Liquidator reviews the books and records and reports findings to ASIC;
+The Liquidator reviews the books and records and reports findings to the regulator;

 The Liquidator prepares a Statutory Report to Creditors within three months of the appointment date to inform creditors of the progress of the Liquidation and whether creditors are likely to receive a dividend payment from the Liquidation;